This is when an escaped elephant crushed a car after climbing on it during mating season in a Thai national park.

 Fortunately, the family inside the car was unharmed.

-It is the second incident this month involving an elephant in the park after another elephant damaged three other cars on New Year’s Day.
+The second incident this month involving an elephant in the park after another elephant damaged three other cars on New Year’s Day.

 It is unclear whether the same elephant was involved in both incidents.